Growing Tomatoes In Containers

-- Seed packets have complete information about the variety of tomato plant, and its harvesting period.
+- Seed packets have complete information about the variety of tomato plants and their harvesting period.

-- Sprinkle water on the seeds, keep soil moist.
-And place the container in warm place.
+- Sprinkle water on the seeds, keep the soil moist.
+And place the container in a warm place.

 - Tomato seeds take 5 to 10 days to sprout.